Alida Liberman

 • C.V.

-Since then, I've co-facilitated one-day workshops at the University of Michigan, Salem State University, and MIT.
-I also helped develop and lead an AAPT workshop on inclusive pedagogy at Indiana University-Bloomington in September 2017, and I'll be facilitating another inclusive pedagogy workshop at Harper College in August 2019.
+I've co-facilitated one-day AAPT Teaching and Learning workshops at the University of Michigan, Salem State University, MIT, Harper College, and Duquesne.
+I also helped develop and lead an AAPT workshop on inclusive pedagogy at Indiana University-Bloomington in September 2017.

 • Home